ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 remind everyone who is signed up, that they are signed up.
 Could get annoying - would need a way to disable or mark they would prefer not to receive such an email.

-## Accounts
+## Accounts - part of members, but these are for the specific account related action
-### [I] Delete accounts
+### [I] Send invite
-Not everyone needs to keep an account forever - does this require a super user, or should this be a database action?
+Super users should be able to insert a UC email to send an invite to a member.
+That email will contain instructions for creating their account.
+Via this email should be the only way a member can be created.
 ### [I] Reset password
 Need to loop into an email service to send password reset tokens
 ### [I] sign in